Periecle/blog/_posts/2022-01-08-Resolving-performance-issues-in-practice.md

 mermaid: true
 ---

-This article is a recap of [my presentation at Devoxx Ukraine 2021](https://www.youtube.com/watch?v=pPu1w4Zlhoc) about resolving performance issues.
+This article is a recap of my presentation at Devoxx Ukraine 2021  about resolving performance issues.

+{% include youtubePlayer.html id="pPu1w4Zlhoc" %}

 # Agenda